 Failing to include an employee’s TIN, or providing the wrong TIN, could result in having your filing rejected, requiring corrections, re-issuing of employee copies, and potential penalties from the IRS.
 It is crucial to verify that you have the correct employee TIN information in order to avoid such consequences.

 We created TINCorrect in order to help employers accurately file their IRS information returns.
+Sign up with TINCorrect now and get 10 searches for free!

 With TINCorrect, you can verify Social Security Numbers (SSN) or company Employer Identification Numbers (EIN) before submitting your tax forms to the IRS.